AP World History

 • Unit 10: Review

 Exam readiness is also woven into every unit.
 The units follow a pattern.
-We spend the first week reading, introducing and outlining the chapter.
-The second week is spent on more in depth responses to the information in the unit, including practice of close reading of primary sources, practice with writing skills, consideration of different perspectives on history, occasional group projects, and creative responses.
-The final week of each unit culminates in a practice style exam with all the components of the AP exam itself, only focused on the themes and topics from that unit.
-That includes multiple choice questions, short response questions, an essay, and a document-based question essay.
+We spend the first week reading, introducing, and outlining the chapter.
+The second week is spent on more in-depth responses to the unit’s material, including close reading of primary sources, practice with writing skills, consideration of different perspectives on history, occasional group projects, and creative responses.
+The final week of each unit culminates in a practice-style exam that covers all components of the AP exam, but focuses only on the themes and topics from that unit.
+That includes multiple-choice questions, short-response questions, an essay, and a document-based question essay.

 Students will: